fujirinngo/LTG.Pushshift_API_Caller/README.md

 "src/input.py": defines a Input class and methods to find the success measure

-<li>An instance of the Input class needs: subreddit name as a string (ex.: "UCDavis"), a start date, and end date both in Unix Epoch Time (for conversion use www.epochconverter.com)</li>
+<li>An instance of the Input class needs: subreddit name as a string (ex.: "UCDavis" for reddit.com/r/UCDavis), a start date, and end date both in Unix Epoch Time (for conversion use www.epochconverter.com)</li>

 <li>An instance can also be initialized with an optional size parameter which tells the API how many entires you want (default is the API's max of 1000)</li>